NivenT/RusticTales/README.md

 cargo run
 ```

 Later, when I feel like it, I'll add instructions for changing the options.
 For now, just know that you can do this by editing the [options.ron](https://github.com/NivenT/RusticTales/blob/master/options.ron) file in the folder from which you `cargo run`.
 The [options.rs](https://github.com/NivenT/RusticTales/blob/master/rustic_tales/src/options.rs) file determines what values the various options can take.
-Of note, you can change `scroll_rate` to have the program scroll automatically (using e.g. `Millis(num: 5, ms: 700)` to display 5 units (words or characters as determined by `disp_by`) every 700 milliseconds) or to have it scroll manually (i.e. display so many words or lines or a single page every time you press a button).
+Of note, you can change `scroll_rate` to have the program scroll automatically (using e.g. `Millis(num: 5, ms: 700)` to display 5 units (words or characters as determined by `disp_by`) every 700 milliseconds) or to have it scroll manually (i.e. display so many words or lines or a single page every time you press a button, e.g. with `Lines(4)`, `Words(10)` or `OnePage`).

 # Using this on Windows